Posted on March 2, 2021

 UPDATE 5-20-20 I found this article.

-Both Dixie Canyon and Riverside Drive elementary schools are the same distance to the Moorpark/Ethel house where Diana lived with her mother, sister and grandparents through much of the 1950s.
-Their house was basically right in the center between the two schools.
+Both Dixie Canyon and Riverside Drive elementary schools are the same distance, .6 miles, to the Moorpark/Ethel house where Diana lived with her mother, sister and grandparents through much of the 1950s.

-But Diana was definitely at Dixie Canyon in the 6th grade
+Diana was definitely at Dixie Canyon in the 6th grade as seen in the above article.

 It can be confirmed that she attended Van Nuys Junior High for the 7th and 9th grades.